Generic name: isavuconazonium [ eye-sa-vue-koe-na-ZOE-nee-um-SUL-fate ]

 Medically reviewed by Drugs.com.
 Last updated on Dec 15, 2022.

-Isavuconazonium injection is used to treat serious fungal or yeast infections, such as invasive aspergillosis and invasive mucormycosis. isavuconazonium works by killing the fungus or yeast and preventing its growth.
+Isavuconazonium injection is used to treat serious fungal or yeast infections, including invasive aspergillosis and invasive mucormycosis.
+This medicine works by killing the fungus or yeast and preventing its growth.

 Appropriate studies have not been performed on the relationship of age to the effects of isavuconazonium injection in the pediatric population.
 Safety and efficacy have not been established.